Sara Martinez Tucker

-Regent Tucker serves on the Academic Affairs Committee, the Finance and Planning Committee, the Health Affairs Committee, and the Technology Transfer and Research Committee.
-She also serves on the Special Advisory Committee on the Brackenridge Tract.
+Regent Tucker is Chairman of the Academic Affairs Committee, and serves on the Audit, Compliance, and Risk Management Committee; the Finance and Planning Committee; and the Health Affairs Committee.
+She also serves on the Board for Lease of University Lands and the Special Advisory Committee on the Brackenridge Tract.

 She was Under Secretary at the U.S. Department of Education, nominated as the nation's top higher education official by President George W. Bush and confirmed by the U.S. Senate.
 As Under Secretary, she oversaw all policies, programs, and activities related to postsecondary education, vocational and adult education, and federal student aid.

 In addition to the successful oversight of over $32 billion in disbursed appropriations and more than 5,500 discretionary awards, Tucker provided expert testimony before Congressional committees and special hearings, led policy discussions within the Administration and with trade associations, and led or represented the United States in international delegations.